countable-web/open-source-corporation/README.md

   * [Stack Choices](./engineering/STACK_CHOICES.md)

 ### Marketing
 Defines how we communicate with potential clients.
 It screens for clients with similar values, with whom we'd like to collaborate on exciting projects.
-See the entire section [here](./marketing.md).
   * [Value Proposition](./marketing/VALUE_PROP.md)
   * [Creative Brief](./marketing/CREATIVE_BRIEF.md)
   * [Design Asset Storage](./marketing/NON_CODE_ASSETS.md)